 * Battery life estimate from Amazon based up average usage of 30 minutes per day with wireless disabled and lighting at 10

-The Kindle Fire 7 is available at a nearly-disposable price point.
+The Kindle Fire 7 (2019) is available at an almost disposable price point.

 Unfortunately, with that comes a few quirks.
 Mainly it's a bit slow to load apps and is less than ideal for any sort of heavy gaming.

 With just 8GB of storage, you'll likely want to pick up a microSD card as well.

 We think that upgrading to the Kindle Fire HD 8 (2020) is well worth the cost.

 Its larger screen makes gaming and watching videos a much more enjoyable experience while the dual speakers and Dolby Atmos can really crank out compelling sound for movies and audiobooks.

 Much of the sluggishness of the previous model disappears as well.

 If you have a little extra room in your budget, upgrading to the Kindle Fire HD 8 Plus even tacks on the convenience of wireless charging -- assuming you pick up a wireless charging stand to go along with it.

 It definitely offers the best experience, but at the highest price in the lineup.